Instant Pot Pork Loin Roast

 - Take pork loin out of refrigerator and let set at room temp for 20-30 minutes.
 Pat pork loin dry with a paper towel and sprinkle with salt, pepper, and garlic powder.
 Don't trim the fat.

 - Set Instant Pot to Saute.
 When hot, add oil and add pork.
 Brown pork on both sides, 4-5 minutes per side.
 Press cancel on the Instant Pot and remove pork to a plate.

 - Add broth to Instant Pot and scrape all bits from the bottom of the pot.
-Add vinegar, Worcestershire sauce, and brown sugar.
+Add broth, vinegar, Worcestershire sauce, and brown sugar.